 The sharing of experiences with other people who have also been affected by ARDs cannot be underestimated.
 Social isolation is a key factor when caring for someone with an ARD whilst peer-to-peer support is the mainstay of these services it is often provided through a variety of means including online support groups and Facebook.
 These online services also help to keep in contact and support people living in regional or remote communities where there is often a lack of transport to specialist care and in some communities, there can be a fear and distrust of services or a lack of culturally safe support.

 Most support organisations provide online resource through their websites about the dangers associated with asbestos.
-They will also provide medical information about ARDs that is easily understood in several languages to limit any language and health literacy barrier with the latest medical information.
+They will also provide information about ARDs that is easily understood in several languages to limit any language and health literacy barrier with the latest medical information.
 Many of these group regularly communicate with experts for specialist advice where they do not have the professional experience or resources to deal with issues.

 - History of asbestos

-To raise awareness of the dangers of asbestos and to reduce further exposure many of these organizations describe on their websites why asbestos is dangerous, where it can be found, what materials contain asbestos, how it can be removed safely, how to deal with it and how to dispose of it correctly.
+To raise awareness of the dangers of asbestos and to reduce further exposure many of these organisations describe on their websites why asbestos is dangerous, where it can be found, what materials contain asbestos, how it can be removed safely, how to deal with it and how to dispose of it correctly.

-In developed countries traditionally most of the ARD cases were occupation related and therefore many of the support organisations provided information around the workplace to raise awareness of the dangers of asbestos amongst targeted communities such as tradespeople.
+In developed countries traditionally most of the ARD cases were occupationally related and therefore many of the support organisations provided information around the workplace to raise awareness of the dangers of asbestos amongst targeted communities such as tradespeople.
 Their websites provide information on how to handle asbestos in the workplace and guides for various profession such as electricians, builders, plumbers, tilers, etc.

-As part of the asbestos awareness campaign several support organization run educational training programs to raise the awareness of the dangers of asbestos.
+As part of the asbestos awareness campaign several support organisations run educational training programs to raise the awareness of the dangers of asbestos.
 These training programs are often carried out in conjunction with statutory authorities, government departments, community, and workplace groups.
 The resources provided include face to face educational programs, videos, and the support of medical research through scholarships/donations.
 These training programs enable the delivery and evaluation of an asbestos awareness program within the wider community and have the added value for people affected by ARDs by providing positive life affirming action.

 Examples of these educational training programs are:

-- University students - medical, nursing, biomedical research, and environmental sciences
+- University students –medical, nursing, biomedical research, and environmental sciences

 - Local councils - council based to enable the delivery and evaluation of an asbestos-awareness raising program within the wider community.